SNUDerek/arraytest/README.md

 # test encoding vectors as hex strings

-## idea
+## what is

+just testing recovering encoded vectors from python to javascript, seeing is believing etc.

-i don't wanna store dense vector embedding data as `ARRAY` in postgres because it's not supported in all sql dbs.
+i don't wanna store dense vector embedding data as `ARRAY` in postgres because of support concerns.

-so, we can encode the data as strings.

-in python, i can use: `myNumpyArray.tobytes().hex()` to yield hex-encoded data as string.

-(you need to know dtype and shape (if not flat) to recover the data.)
+so, i can encode the data as strings. in python, i can use: `myNumpyArray.tobytes().hex()` to yield hex-encoded data as string. you need to know dtype and shape (if not flat) to recover the data.

 this test confirms i can also reconstruct data in javascript (not bound to python+numpy to get data stored this way)